aws-samples/aws-saas-parallel-deployments/README.md

 npx cdk deploy --profile <TOOLCHAIN_PROFILE_NAME>
 ```

-### Demo component deployments
+### Workload deployments

-At this point, our deploy pipeline, provisioning project and deployment database have been created.
+At this point, our CI/CD pipeline, provisioning project, and deployment database have been created.
 The database is initially empty.

-Note that the demonstrated DynamoDB command line interface is for demonstration purposes only, and is not intended to be the SaaS vendors provisioning interface for production use.
-SaaS vendors typically have online registration portals, where the customer signs up for the service.
-When new deployments are needed, a record should automatically be inserted into the solutions deployment database.
+Note that the DynamoDB command line interface demonstrated below is not intended to be the SaaS providers provisioning interface for production use.
+SaaS providers typically have online registration portals, wherein the customer signs up for the service.
+When new deployments are needed, then a record should automatically be inserted into the solutions deployment database.

-To demonstrate the solution’s capabilities, we will provision two deployments:
+To demonstrate the solution’s capabilities, first we will provision two deployments, with an optional third cross-region deployment:

 1. A pool deployment (pool1) in the us-east-1 region.
 2. A silo deployment (silo1) in the us-east-1 region.